himanshuadhikari/POCModule/README.md

 ### Steps to create a bower component:

-- First, install generator-wcmodules.
+- First, install [generator-wcmodules](https://github.com/ttn-himanshu/generator-wcmodules ).
 This will create a basic bower component structure with all the required dependencies.

+- Run ```grunt serve```.
+This will start server on 8000 port.

+- Do changes on src folder commit your changes and run ```grunt build```.
+This will create dist folder with all basic requirements.

-- Tag your component -
+- Then tag your component -
 ```
 git tag -a v0.1.0 -m "basic bower component"
 ```

-- Push tag to remote repo -
+- Push your changes -
 ```
-git push origin --tags
+git push origin master --tags
 ```

 - Register you component on bower by